jackconnolly21/cs109a-spotify/docs/index.md

 Because songs are relatively short and listened to in succession of one another, the primary unit of recommendation that we deal with is that of the ___playlist___.
 Playlists are a series of songs in particular succession that are grouped to be played at the same time.
 Playlists can be characterized by a mood or a genre that people look to use enhance the spirit of a moment in their lives.
 This is why is the essential unit of recommendation for music.
 Being able to produce coherent, or even good, playlists has the potential to greatly improve our music listening experiences.

 To this end, Spotify has been investing heavily in their data science in order to improve recommendations to users.
 One specific effort that Spotify launched is _[Spotify RecSys Challenge 2018](https://recsys-challenge.spotify.com/)_.
 In this challenge, entrants are tasked to create effective recommendation systems for playlist generation under different sets of conditions in both allowable datasets and input data.
 Users are given a song, or multiple, and are tasked with generating a relevant, enjoyable playlist from the start.
-T

 In this project, we set out to accomplish many of the goals of the Spotify Challenge in our own playlist recommendations.
 We pursued various common methods of recommendation systems along with methods of our own devising in tackling the playlist recommendation challenge.